arshadkazmi42/first-issues/HOW_TO_USE.md

  }
 ```

-Dont't know what these stand for?
-No problem, following are the steps.
+Don't know what these stand for?
+No problem, Please follow the steps below:

 - Create a developer account in twitter and then create an app [here](https://developer.twitter.com/en/apps) which will give the following: